 - Community placement and Integrative Reflection Course

 - Final project representative of the your learning during the program

 - a portfolio conference

-Immersions abroad count as high-residency credits.
-This allowance is an approved exception to the ATS Educational Standard, section ES.2.1.1.
+Conducting one-quarter of the degree program in high-residency mode is an approved exception to ATS Educational Standard, section ES.220.127.116.11.

 The ability to act with integrity and knowledge in all these areas is foundational to religious leadership in society.
 Competence in religious leadership is not limited to academic ability or professional skills.
 It will also foster personal qualities and habits, such as mature judgment, self-awareness, spiritual practice, integrity, responsibility, sensitivity and ethical discernment.

 - Life in Religious Community and Interfaith Engagement

 - Sacred Text and Interpretation